Blair Drummond Safari Park: Barbary macaque reserve

 The optional third reserve, "Monkey Jungle", was opened to the public in 2015 and houses solely Barbary macaques.
 The monkeys were transferred to the park from Gibraltar in 2014 to reduce the problem they were beginning to cause to the peninsula's residents, and to prevent having to cull them as had been carried out previously.
 The Barbary macaque is listed as endangered by the IUCN Red List and in 2016 the park began to raise money for Barbary macaques being exploited for use as photo props in Morocco.

 Asian reserve

 The fourth and final reserve houses herbivorous species native to Asia, such as Père David's deer, Bactrian camels, Nilgai, Axis deer and Eld's deer.
 In April 2016 the park welcomed the birth of two Père David's deer, a species now extinct in the wild.

 The park

 The following areas and attractions can be found in the park:

 Chimp Island

 The Boat Safari next to Lemur Land took visitors to view Chimp Island - an island home to a family of chimpanzees.
-The boat trips aren't running anymore and visitors have to take a path instead.
+The boat trips stopped running in 2019 and have been replaced in 2025 by a train ride.
+Visitors can also choose to walk down the 'chimp path', where there is a viewing platform on the far side of the animals' house.